Sullivan brothers: Military service

 Captain Gilbert C. Hoover, commanding officer of the light cruiser USS Helena, and the senior officer present afloat (SOPA) of the battle-damaged US task force, was skeptical that anyone had survived the sinking of Juneau and believed it would be reckless to look for survivors, thereby exposing his wounded ships to a still-lurking Japanese submarine.
 Therefore, he ordered his ships to continue on towards Espiritu Santo.
 Helena signaled a nearby US B-17 bomber on patrol to notify Allied headquarters to send aircraft or ships to search for survivors.

-But in fact, approximately 100 of Juneau's crew had survived the torpedo attack and the sinking of their ship and were left in the water.
+In fact, approximately 100 of Juneau's crew had survived the torpedo attack and the sinking of their ship and were left in the water.
 The B-17 bomber crew, under orders not to break radio silence, did not pass the message about searching for survivors to their headquarters until they had landed several hours later.
 The crew's report of the location of possible survivors was mixed in with other pending paperwork actions and went unnoticed for several days.
-It was not until days later that headquarters staff realized that a search had never been mounted and belatedly ordered aircraft to begin searching the area.
+It was not until days after the ship had been sunk that headquarters staff realized that a rescue operation had never been mounted, and belatedly ordered aircraft to begin searching the area.
 In the meantime, Juneau's survivors, many of whom were seriously wounded, were exposed to the elements, hunger, thirst, and repeated shark attacks.

 Eight days after the sinking, ten survivors were found by a PBY Catalina search aircraft and retrieved from the water.
-The survivors reported that Frank, Joe and Matt were all killed instantly, Al drowned the next day, and George survived for four or five days, before suffering from delirium as a result of hypernatremia (though some sources describe him being "driven insane with grief" at the loss of his brothers); he went over the side of the raft he occupied.
+The survivors reported that Frank, Joe and Matt were all killed instantly, Al drowned the next day, and George survived for four or five days, before suffering from delirium as a result of hypernatremia (though some sources describe him being "driven insane with grief" at the loss of his brothers); he climbed over the side of the raft he had occupied and fell into the water.
 He was never seen or heard from again.